 More of views at Mammoth Cave from the Domes and Dripstones Tour.

 The choice of tours is entirely up to you and you should take your own preferences into account, particularly if you love geology.
 But for the average person, I think the three tours I did (Star Chamber, Historic, and Domes and Dripstones) is a really good combination.
-Many tours overlap (at least partially) with another tour and I feel like we really got to see a lot of the cave.
+Many tours have some overlap with another tour.
+By picking these three tours, you’ll have slight overlap (the Star Chamber and Historic use the same entrance), but there’s still plenty of variety.

 On our trip, we arrived into Cave City at around 3:00pm.
-We got an early dinner in Cave City and then drove to Mammoth Cave National Park We took the Star Chamber Tour at 6:15 that evening.
-The next day we took the 10:00am Historic Tour and the 2:15 Domes and Dripstones Tour.
+We got an early dinner in Cave City and then drove to Mammoth Cave National Park to take the Star Chamber Tour at 6:15 that evening.
+The next day we took the 10:00 am Historic Tour and the 2:15 pm Domes and Dripstones Tour.

 If you’re doing both the Historic Tour and Domes and Dripstones on the same day, I think this spacing (10am Historic and 2:15 Domes and Dripstones) works well.
 The Historic Tour finishes at 12:00, so you have plenty of time for lunch (there’s a Camp Store that serves sandwiches just down the road from the visitor center) and time to relax.
 If you take an earlier tour, you may be rushed during lunch.